► The best and worst cars at Frankfurt

 Ask any hack which motor show in the calendar they most dread and the answer is unanimous: Frankfurt.
 The sheer scale of the Internationale Automobil Ausstellung (or IAA, for short) is mind-boggling, a citadel of concrete and cars, launches and lightshows.
 With 400,000 square metres of exhibition space, the Frankfurt Messe usually blares with the might of the global auto industry in its pomp.
 But in 2019, it was a more muted celebration of all things four-wheeled.

-Join us here as three of CAR's key Frankfurt reporters list their hits and misses from this year's show, before reading on for Tim Pollard's full round-up and review.
+Join us here as three of CAR‘s key Frankfurt reporters list their hits and misses from this year’s show.

 Frankfurt threes: Ben Miller, editor of CAR magazine

 Land Rover finds itself in the very fortunate position of having to replace an icon almost every time it does a new car.
 But they don’t come any bigger than this, the new Defender; nothing less than the car that created the company, and one with a vast, tribal audience not short on strong views.
 New Defender delivers absolutely.
 It looks right: a simple-sounding word of praise but the biggest compliment you can pay.
 And the depth of engineering is entirely convincing, from the rugged aluminium monocoque through an all-new electronics architecture to white steel wheels.
 The long wait is over; the wanting begins.